Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 But on January 19, 2007, the siblings’ lives were cut short by “a crime of shocking carnage,” as the New York Daily News described it.
 Firefighters responding to a residential blaze found the boys’ bodies: two in an upstairs bedroom, one in the first-floor living room.

-All three youths showed wounds and visible signs of trauma, still-shaken Fishkill FD firefighters told “Family Massacre,” airing Fridays at 9/8c on Oxygen.
+All three youths showed wounds and visible signs of trauma, still-shaken Fishkill FD firefighters told Oxygen's “Family Massacre."
 “It was not a normal fire,” said Ronald Arrigo, firefighter, Fishkill FD, adding that state police investigators were called to the scene.

 A sweep of the home for the boys’ parents turned up Tina’s badly charred body.
 But where was Tony?
 As investigators searched, Tony’s burned-out Kia was found not far from the house.